-They bought George P. Gordon's patent, resdesigned most mechanisms of his press, and began to manufacture the Chandler & Price Gordon Platen Press - the most prolific of all platen presses built by the longest-lasting - and in fact, the last American company to produce a hand-fed, flywheel-driven platen press.
+They bought George P. Gordon's patent, Henry H. Thorp's engineering designs, and began to manufacture the Chandler & Price Gordon Platen Press - the most prolific of all platen presses built by the longest-lasting - and in fact, the last American company to produce a hand-fed, flywheel-driven platen press.

 Although Thompsons, Colts, Goldings and Heidelbergs may safely impart more impression* than the Chandler & Price, the engineering that went into the venerable Chandler & Price commercial free-standing platen presses lead the company to claim that their presses were "strong, reliable, simple" - and had proved themselves, beginning in 1887 to be the most profilic, and ultimately the last remaining manufacturer of hand-fed commercial, motor or treade-driven platen presses.

 1897 Advertisement touting American Type Founders order of 160 C&P Gordon Presses - with 7,500 already in use.